yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-003_Add_Address_Button_Is_Visible.md

 ## ✅ Expected Result

-"Add Address" button is visible on the page
+The "Add Address" button should be visible and accessible on the "Select Address" page